Robert Cornthwaite (actor): Biography

-Cornthwaite was born in Saint Helens, Oregon.
-He said that his interest in acting began in his early teens, when he was forced to recite one line in a school play.
+Cornthwaite was born in Saint Helens, Oregon on April 28, 1917.
+His interest in acting began in his early teens, when he was forced to recite one line in a school play.
 He began his acting career in 1937, appearing in a college production of Twelfth Night, while attending Reed College in Portland, Oregon.

 In the late 1930s, he enrolled in Long Beach City College and worked at radio stations in Southern California.
 He earned a degree from the University of Southern California after serving as an intelligence officer in the Army Air Force during World War II.

 Cornthwaite began his time in the US Army Air Force as a radio-gunner in B-25 aircraft as part of the 12th Medium Bombardment Group in 1942.
 He then served as a radio operator and superintendent of the watch with the 79th Fighter Group from 1943-1944.
 This was followed by serving as a writer and broadcaster with the Mediterranean Allied Air Forces from 1944 until 1945.
-In this position he performed Public Relations duties in Naples, Rome, Corsica and other locations in the Mediterranean area.
+In this position he performed Public Relations duties in Naples, Rome, Corsica, and other locations in the Mediterranean area.
 While on Corsica, Cornthwaite worked on his first film which was for the Free French Air Force.
 He acted as a writer and sound engineer recording Capitaine Eve Curie (daughter of Marie and Pierre Curie) of the Free French Air Force.
 He did the commentary in French and English.
-Cornthwaite also dubbed the voice of American Air Force General Ira Eaker since he did not speak any French.
+Cornthwaite also dubbed the voice of American Air Force General Ira Eaker, who did not speak French.

-Upon his return to civilian life in 1946, Cornthwaite moved to Hollywood and soon found movie work, typically portraying scientists, lawyers and other "learned types" in a number of studio productions.

 In 1951, Cornthwaite was cast in Howard Hawks's production of The Thing from Another World.
 His character, Dr. Carrington, the unofficial leader of an Arctic polar expedition, observes the nearby crash of an unidentified flying object, and urges his military counterparts to communicate with the creature inside, even at the cost of their own lives.
 This performance eventually earned him entry into the "Science Fiction Hall of Fame" in 1993.

 Other notable films include The War of the Worlds, What Ever Happened to Baby Jane?, Colossus: The Forbin Project and the Joe Dante production of Matinee, in which he shared screen time with fellow 1950s screen notables, William Schallert and Kevin McCarthy in the "film within a film", "MANT", a spoof of sci-fi films.
 Similarly, Cornthwaite appeared as Dr. Carrington opposite Ken Tobey (again as Hendry) in a spoof titled Attack of the B Movie Monster, shot in 1984.
 Expanded and retitled The Naked Monster, it was released on DVD in 2005 by Anthem Pictures.